JeesooKim95/JeesooKim95/README.md

 * 🖥️  See my portfolio at
 * ✉️  You can contact me at [jeesooKim.dev@gmail.com](mailto:jeesooKim.dev@gmail.com)
 * 🚀  I'm currently a student at [Digipen Institute of Technology](https://www.digipen.edu/)
-* 🧠  I'm learning C++, Unity, network programming
+* 🧠  I'm learning C++, Unity, network programming, VR programming
-* 🤝  I'm looking to collaborate on Game projects, web service...
+* 🤝  I'm looking to collaborate on Game projects, web service, and apps
-* ⚡  Love
+* ⚡  I love games, anime, soccer and VR contents

 ### Skills